nektro/andesite/README.md

 - https://github.com/spf13/pflag - Optimized flag handler that makes program flags POSIX compliant

 ## Contributing
-We take issues all the time right here on GitHub.
-We use labels extensively to show the progress through the fixing process.
+We listen to issues all the time right here on GitHub.
+Labels are extensively to show the progress through the fixing process.
 Question issues are okay but make sure to close the issue when it has been answered!
 Off-topic and '+1' comments will be deleted.
-Please use post reactions for this purpose.
+Please use post/comment reactions for this purpose.

 [![issues](https://img.shields.io/github/issues/nektro/andesite.svg)](https://github.com/nektro/andesite/issues)